int-72h/int-72h/README.md

  I'll have a proper website up soon, with more info on my current projects, and a 'blog'.
 But this'll do for now.

-I'm a fan of the bands New Order, Joy division and Yes.
+I'm a fan of the bands New Order, Joy Division and Yes.
 Also currently learning Hiragana.